March 2026 | Monthly market recap

 3.75%–4.00%

-Bond markets posted slight gains despite uptick in longer-term rates
+Bond markets also posted losses as longer-term rates rose

 Upcoming key events